Ready to Trade?

 In 2019 the council committed to developing a new market as part of the £70m Northgate development in the city centre and a new market hall will open in early 2022, alongside a new cinema, public square, car park; a short walk from its current home and adjacent to Storyhouse.

 We have massive ambitions for the new market; to build on its recent success and deliver a significant step-change in environment, choice and experience.
-It will establish a new benchmark for city centre markets, blending traditional character, choice and value alongside innovative new approaches.
+It will establish a new benchmark for city centre markets, blending traditional character, range and value alongside innovative new approaches.

-From nutrition to sustainability, creativity to inclusivity we can’t wait to open and share the good times ahead and we want only the best traders who share our ambitions to be part of the new market.
+From nutrition to sustainability, creativity to inclusivity we can’t wait to share the good times ahead and we want only the best traders who share our ambitions to be part of the new market.
 It establishes the principles, quality and pricing standards and environmental imperatives for users of the market and the way the market is managed.